 Advantages Inexpensive (esp.
 5kg upwards, as little as £6 per kg).
 Available (many suppliers), and good literature/info on the web.
 Versatile (different types e.g. general-purpose, gelcoat and clear casting) and can be made thixotropic.
 Very strong (esp. with glassfibre reinforcement .. its most familiar use).
 UV blocker available to combat discolouration.
 Longer pot-life (compared to polyurethane resin) gives more time for mould-filling or coating (excellent choice for PU foam coating).
 Takes powder pigment and small amounts of standard artist’s oil paint well for colouring without affecting cure.
 Choice of catalyst addition (standard 1% but more can be added when mixing small volumes to ensure curing).
 Some ‘GP’ versions are modified for less styrene emission.
 Best choice, because transparent, for colouring or filling with metal powder for ‘cold metal’ casting.

-Not so good Work should only be carried out when indoors under proper extractor fan conditions (never at home) and using respirator masks.
+Not so good If indoors, work can only be carried out under proper extractor fan conditions (never at home) and using respirator masks (I have to do even the slightest polyester work outside ..
+I don’t even open the cans inside!)
 Strong exothermic reaction may cause cracking in larger volumes (add less catalyst).
 Some types more prone to surface tackiness (oxidisation).
 Tends to be brittle on its own compared to polyurethane resin.
 Vaseline should not be used as barrier, and polyesters are affected by contact with moisture/water.

 Chopped strand mat standard 300gsm £1.62 sq metre (specialplasters.co.uk) £2.94 sq metre (Tiranti).
 Matting used in conjunction with MP or GP polyester resin (do not use clear casting resin) for fibreglass lamination.